theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - E. The code does not compile.

 ## A7.
+B. The array is allowed to use an anonymous initializer because it is in the name line as the declaration.
+The `ArrayList` uses the diamond operator allowed since Java 7.
+This specifies the type matches the one on the left without having to re-type it.
+After adding the two  elements, `list` contains [6, 8].
+We then replace the element at index 1 with 9, resulting in [6, 9].
+Finally, we remove the element at index 0, leaving [9].
+Option C is incorrect because arrays output something like that rather than an ArrayList.
+For more information, see Chapter 3.

 ## Q8.
 What is the output of the following code?
 ```java